~16 min left

 • SuiteFlow — no-code workflow builder.

-• SuiteBuilder — custom records, fields, and forms.
+• SuiteBuilder — custom records, fields, forms.

 • Talent pool: moderate.
 NetSuite-specific developers are well-paid and not abundant.